1 of 2 protesters hit by car on closed Seattle highway dies

 Kelete was booked into the King County Correctional Facility on Saturday morning on two counts of vehicular assault.
 Bail was denied.
 A judge found probable cause to hold Kelete on an investigation of vehicular assault.
 He faces a second court hearing on Monday at which the judge will determine if he can be released on bail, according to court documents.

 It was not immediately clear if Kelete had an attorney who could speak on his behalf.
-Officials were trying to determine the motive as well as where he got onto the interstate, which had been closed by the state patrol for more than an hour before the women were hit.
+Officials were trying to determine the motive as well as where he got onto the interstate, which had been closed by the state patrol for more than an hour before the protesters were hit.
 Mead said they suspect Kelete drove the wrong way on a ramp.
-Trooper Rick Johnson said the driver went through a barrier that closed the freeway before striking the women.
+Trooper Rick Johnson said the driver went through a barrier that closed the freeway.

 Troopers did not know whether it was a targeted attack, but impairment was not considered a factor, Mead said.
 Kelete has a Seattle address.
 He is listed in public records as a student who attended Washington State University between 2011 and 2017 majoring in business and commerce.
 His enrollment status could not be confirmed because the university was closed Saturday.